Compliance, operational robustness and resilience

 - the EPC Scheme Rulebooks and Implementation Guidelines for the SEPA Credit Transfer Scheme as well as for the SEPA Direct Debit Core and B2B Schemes

-The STEP2-T system, on which the STEP2 SEPA Services are running, is designated under the Settlement Finality Directive (SFD) and settles in central bank money in TARGET2.
+The STEP2-T System, on which the STEP2 SEPA Services are running, is also designated under the Settlement Finality Directive (SFD) and settles in central bank money in TARGET2.

 Resilience and business continuity

-The STEP2 platform is a highly resilient processing system with full disaster recovery features and operational procedures that are regularly practised with the user community.
+STEP2 is a highly resilient processing system with full disaster recovery features and operational procedures that are regularly practised with the user community.
 It provides the following key benefits:

 - A scalable processing engine: the STEP2 Services are based on a highly efficient and robust processing engine capable of handling all the SEPA traffic if needed.

-- A highly experienced operator: the technical provider of STEP2 is SIA, one of the largest financial processors in Europe.
-The SIA processing environment offers state-of-the-art technology with exceptional resilience features.
+- A highly experienced operator: the technical provider of STEP2 is Nexi Payments, one of the largest financial processors in Europe.
+The Nexi Payments processing environment offers state-of-the-art technology with exceptional resilience features.

-- Three processing sites: the primary site maintained by SIA runs in cluster configuration with data sharing facility and a power distribution layout that has a fully radial configuration.
-The second processing site, also maintained by SIA, is equivalent to the primary site and works in a synchronous mode, meaning that all data is replicated in real time.
-A third processing site, which ensures business continuity in case of a regional disaster, was put in place by SIA and IBM and activated in January 2014.
+- Three processing sites: the primary site maintained by Nexi Payments runs in cluster configuration with a data sharing facility and a power distribution layout that has a fully radial configuration.
+The second processing site, also maintained by Nexi Payments, is equivalent to the primary site and works in a synchronous mode, meaning that all data is replicated in real time.
+A third processing site, which ensures business continuity in case of a regional disaster, was put in place by Nexi Payments and IBM and activated in January 2014.

 - Three operations centres for system monitoring: EBA CLEARING runs three separate operations centres in different countries.
 Two of these independent sites operate in parallel mode during the processing day.
 The three sites are engaged in a regular rotation of shifts and ensure a constant monitoring of the different STEP2 Services.